Niels Ryberg Finsen: Studies in medicine

 In 1882, Finsen moved to Copenhagen to study medicine at the University of Copenhagen, from which he graduated in 1890.
 Because he had studied in Iceland before moving to Copenhagen to study, he enjoyed privileged admission to Regensen, which is the most prestigious college dormitory in Denmark.
 Prioritisation of Icelandic and Faroese individuals in the admission process was official Danish government policy that had been put in place in order to integrate the educated elites of its colonies with the university population in Copenhagen.
 Following graduation, he became a prosector of anatomy at the university.
 After three years, he quit the post to devote himself fully to his scientific studies.
 In 1898 Finsen was given a professorship and in 1899 he became a Knight of the Order of Dannebrog.

 The Finsen Institute was founded in 1896, with Finsen serving as its first director.
 It was later merged into Copenhagen University Hospital and currently serves as a cancer research laboratory that specializes in proteolysis.

 Finsen suffered from Niemann–Pick disease, which inspired him to sunbathe and investigate the effects of light on living things.
 As a result, Finsen developed a theory of phototherapy, stating that certain wavelengths of light have beneficial medical effects.
 His most important writings were Finsen Om Lysets Indvirkninger paa Huden ("On the effects of light on the skin"), published in 1893 and Om Anvendelse i Medicinen af koncentrerede kemiske Lysstraaler ("The use of concentrated chemical light rays in medicine"), published in 1896.
 The papers were soon translated into both German and French.
 In later work he researched the effects of sodium chloride, observing the results of a low sodium diet, which he published in 1904 as En Ophobning af Salt i Organismen ("An accumulation of salt in the organism").

 Finsen won the Nobel Prize in Physiology in 1903 for his work on phototherapy.
 He was the first Scandinavian to win the prize and is the only Faroese Nobel Laureate in physiology to date.
 In 1904, Finsen was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.

 Personal life

 Finsen married Ingeborg Balslev (1868–1963) on 29 December 1892.

 Finsen's health began to fail in the mid-1880s.
 He had symptoms of heart trouble and suffered from ascites and general weakness.
 The sickness disabled his body but not his mind, and he continued to work from his wheelchair.
 He died in Copenhagen on 24 September 1904.
+His autopsy also concluded the presence of echinococcosis as a contributing factor to his death.
 Accounts of his funeral can be found at the National Library of Medicine.